Examples and some technological applications of electromagnetic waves

 Ultraviolet (UV) rays: They have the property of killing the microbes, so, they are used to sterilize the sets of surgical operations rooms.

-Gamma rays: They are used in medical purposes as the treatment and discovering of some swellings (tumors).
+Gamma rays: They are used for medical purposes as the treatment and discovery of some swellings (tumors).

 Visible (seen) light: They are used In photographing cameras, They are very important in television cameras, They are used in light shows (data show).

-Infrared (IR) rays: They are used in night vision apparatus used by modern military forces, They are very important in remote sensing instrument to photograph Earth’s surface using the satellites.
+Infrared (IR) rays: They are used in night vision apparatus used by modern military forces, They are very important in remote sensing instruments to photograph Earth’s surface using satellites.

-Also, they are used in cooking food because these rays have heat effect property and they are used in making remote sets to control and start electric sets (TV, DVD, air conditioner …. ).
+Also, they are used in cooking food because these rays have heat effect properties and they are used in making remote sets to control and start electric sets (TV, DVD, air conditioner …. ).